DJBarnes/django-adminlte2-pdq/docs/source/menu/building_blocks.rst

     In general, you should use the functionality defined on the :doc:`Authorization <../authorization/policies>` pages to add a login required criteria to a view, rather than directly to a node.
-Defining on the view will handle both:
+Defining login_required on the view will handle both:

     * Hiding a node in the sidebar.
     * Preventing direct URL navigation without the need to additionally define